go-monk/htmx-and-templ/README.md

 http.HandleFunc("/time", TimeHandler)

 func TimeHandler(w http.ResponseWriter, r *http.Request) {
-	fmt.Fprint(w, time.Now().String())
+	fmt.Fprint(w, time.Now().Format(time.DateTime))
 }
 ```

 Now, when you reload the page in your browser, both timestamps will update.
-But if you click the Refresh button — thanks to HTMX — only the bottom timestamp updates:
+But if you click the "Refresh" button only the bottom timestamp updates:

 ![htmx demo](htmx.gif)